 The application is submitted to the Tribunal Office along with the necessary civil and Church documents.
 These requirements are outlined in the application form.

-For the Victoria Marriage Tribunal to accept a case, one or more of the following must be true:
+For the Victoria Ecclesiastical Tribunal to accept a case, one or more of the following must be true:

-- The marriage took place in the territory of the Victoria Marriage Tribunal
+- The marriage took place in the territory of the Victoria Ecclesiastical Tribunal.

-- The Petitioner and Respondent (former spouse) have a domicile or quasi domicile in the territory of Victoria Marriage Tribunal
+- The Petitioner and Respondent (former spouse) have a domicile or quasi domicile in the territory of Victoria Ecclesiastical Tribunal.

-- Most of the proofs to be collected are in the territory of the Victoria Marriage Tribunal
+- Most of the proofs to be collected are in the territory of the Victoria Ecclesiastical Tribunal.

 After it has been determined that a formal declaration of nullity is required, and the case is accepted, the Tribunal begins to gather its evidence by first completing a personal interview with the Petitioner.